Cycle Accident Claims Guide – How Much Compensation Can I Claim As A Cyclist Hit By A Car?

 Eligibility Criteria For Cycle Injury Claims

 Before discussing the average compensation for being knocked off a bike, you might be interested in knowing what injuries you could sustain following a cycle accident.
-Please note that no matter how you are injured, establishing negligence has caused your injury is crucial when claiming bicycle accident compensation.
+Please note that no matter how you are injured, establishing negligence has caused your injury is crucial when claiming compensation for a bicycle accident.

 Injuries can range in severity.
 For example: